jccheng-hub/PDchain/README.md

 cp box/tomls/cpu.toml pixi.toml && pixi run install && pixi workspace register --name PDchain
 ```

-If you have an Apple Silicon Mac or a CUDA-compatible Linux/WSL and you want to leverage GPU acceleration for RFdiffusion, run the following instead
+If you have an Apple Silicon Mac or a CUDA-compatible Linux/WSL and you want to leverage GPU acceleration for RFdiffusion, run the following instead.

 ```
 cp box/tomls/gpu.toml pixi.toml && pixi run install && pixi workspace register --name PDchain